ProjectsKoryHasWorkedOn/ProjectsKoryHasWorkedOn/README.md

 * CSS
 * JS

-📚 In the past, I've worked with ...
+📚 In the past, I've tried out ...
 * AS3
 * Processing
   * W/ Libraries